DH-Center-Tuebingen/Spacialist/INSTALL.md

 ```

 ### Proxy Setup
-To communicate with Lumen, Spacialist requires the API to be on the same directory level.
-If you run Spacialist under `yourdomain.tld/Spacialist`, the Lumen API has to be `yourdomain.tld/spacialist_api`.
+To communicate with Lumen, Spacialist requires the API folder to be in the Spacialist folder.
+If you run Spacialist under `yourdomain.tld/Spacialist`, the Lumen API has to be `yourdomain.tld/Spacialist/api`.

 Since Lumen has a sub-folder as document root `lumen/public`, it won't work to simply copy Lumen to your webserver's root directory.
-One solution is to setup a proxy on the same machine and re-route all requests from `/spacialist_api` to Lumen's public folder (e.g. `/var/www/html/Spacialist/lumen/public`).
+One solution is to setup a proxy on the same machine and re-route all requests from `/Spacialist/api` to Lumen's public folder (e.g. `/var/www/html/Spacialist/lumen/public`).

 1. Enable the webserver's proxy packages and the rewrite engine